Maryland’s 2nd Congressional District

 More about NICOLEE

 Professionally, Nicolee owns her own small business.
-Until declaring her Congressional run, Nicolee has been a FOX News Radio Political Analyst, and she’s been a representative of the U.S. Department of State’s Speakers Bureau, where she has been deployed to key allied nations to address current affairs.
+Until declaring her Congressional run, Nicolee has been a political analyst, and she’s been a representative of the U.S. Department of State’s Speakers Bureau, where she has been deployed to key allied nations to address current affairs.
 Nicolee served as the Spokesperson for the Coalition to Stop Genocide in Burma, which was recently declared a “genocide.”

 Nicolee simultaneously attended The Johns Hopkins University, where she received a B.A. in International Relations, and the Peabody Conservatory of Music, where she received a B.M. in vocal performance.
 Nicolee graduated with Honors, and The Baltimore Sun called Nicolee the most inspiring graduate of her Johns Hopkins class.
 She then earned an M.M. summa cum laude at Arizona State University.
 Upon earning her Masters degree, Nicolee was eager to return to Maryland where she has lived in the Baltimore area ever since.